Srila Raghunatha dasa Gosvami

 he radhe! vraja-devike! ca lalite! he nanda-suno! kutah

 vande rupa-sanatanau raghu-yugau sri-jiva-gopalakau

-where are you?
+He was calling out, “O Krsna, where are You?
+O Lalite, O Visakhe, where are you?”
 And he was only taking some buttermilk in a very small leaf cup – nothing else.

 TO BE CONTINUED

 [*Endnote 1 – "Lord Nityananda was by nature very merciful and funny.
 Being merciful, He spoke to Raghunatha dasa as follows.
 'You are just like a thief, for instead of coming near, you stay away at a distant place.
 Now that I have captured you, I shall punish you.
 Make a festival and feed all My associates yogurt and chipped rice.'
 Hearing this, Raghunatha dasa was greatly pleased."
 (Cc Antya-lila 49-51)]